-Some of us spend way too much time online, and EarthLink is OK with that.
-The company provides Internet connections to more nearly 800,000 consumers and thousands of businesses in the US.
+Some of us spend too much time online, and EarthLink is OK with that.
+The company provides Internet connections to about 800,000 consumers and thousands of businesses in the US.
 It also offers such services as VoIP computer telephony and Web hosting.
 EarthLink provides broadband access over cable lines through agreements with network operators including Time Warner Cable, Bright House, and Comcast, while DSL and dial-up connections are made possible over phone lines owned by AT&T and Verizon, among others.
-The company's enterprise segment implements and manages private data networks in addition to providing Internet access and Web hosting for businesses.
+The company's enterprise segment implements and manages private data networks.
+EarthLink agreed to be acquired by Windstream Holdings for $1.1 billion in 2016.

 EarthLink serves residential and business customers nationwide.